The people who share our pastimes

 Thanks for reading!
 A blog works best with active participation.
-If you enjoy this blog, please +1 it and leave a comment.
-Share it on your favorite social network.
+If you enjoy this blog, leave a comment, tell others about it, and share a link to it on your favorite social network.
 More readers will drive more discussion.